physionetchallenges/physionetchallenges.github.io/2021/faq/index.md

 <a name="remotely"></a> __Can I attend this year's conference remotely?
 Will I be eligible for prizes?__

-We don't know yet.
-Due to the unique circumstances of 2020, remote attendance was allowed for CinC 2020.
-Participants were still eligible for prizes if they attended remotely (as long as they satisfied the other criteria).
+Due to the unique circumstances of 2021 and 2202, remote attendance is allowed for both CinC 2020 and 2021.
+Participants were still eligible for prizes if they attend remotely (as long as they satisfied the other criteria).

 <a name="collaborate"></a> __Can I collaborate with another team from the 2020 Challenge?__